-Possibly the only thing more challenging, unpredictable, and even befuddling, at times, than King Crimson’s otherworldly musical creations at the start of the '70s was their ever-shifting personnel.
-By the end of the band's first half-decade of existence, leader Robert Fripp had already gone through several lineups of musicians.
+Possibly the only thing more challenging, unpredictable and even befuddling than King Crimson’s otherworldly musical creations at the start of the '70s was their ever-shifting personnel.
+By the end of the band's first half-decade of existence, leader Robert Fripp had already gone through several lineups.

-Wetton’s instrument also starred alongside subversive guitar interjections across the understated ‘We’ll Let You Know,’ which then gave way to lusher, almost Spanish-flavored chords on ‘The Night Watch,’ a minimalist, virtually percussion-free instrumental (one of many) in ‘Trio,’ and finally static-encrusted lounge jazz for ‘The Mincer.’
-And that was just side one.
+Wetton’s instrument also starred alongside subversive guitar interjections across the understated "We’ll Let You Know," which then gave way to lusher, almost Spanish-flavored chords on "The Night Watch"; a minimalist, virtually percussion-free instrumental (one of many) in "Trio"; and finally static-encrusted lounge jazz for "The Mincer."
+And that was just Side 1.

-And to think that this quasi-telepathic musical synchronization was already being undermined by a new occurrence of lineup uncertainty — namely involving Cross, whose violin was losing the battle for expression and sheer volume vs. his more assertive bandmates.
-This, in the kill-or-be-killed world of King Crimson, meant his inevitable ousting (by unanimous vote, no less) prior to the following year’s excellent, ‘Red,’ which of course signaled another complete band collapse and a five-year hiatus.
+Unfortunately, this quasi-telepathic musical synchronization was already being undermined by a new occurrence of lineup uncertainty — namely involving Cross, whose violin was losing the battle for expression and sheer volume vs. his more assertive bandmates.
+This, in the kill-or-be-killed world of King Crimson, meant his inevitable ousting (by unanimous vote, no less) prior to their next LP.

 The excellent Red would signal yet another complete band collapse, this time followed by a five-year hiatus.